sam-gordon-f/sam-gordon-f.github.io/_posts/Technical Series/cloudformation-series/2020-02-02-cloudformation-concepts.md

 <a name = "actions"></a>
 ##### 1) Write Cloudformation templates

-These reflect the desired state of your infrastructure in the desired state.<br>
-These can be written in JSON / YML, or any number of DSL's ( `official and otherwise` )
+These reflect the desired state of your infrastructure, and can be written in JSON / YML, or any number of DSLs (domain specific language)

 <br>
 ##### 2) Execute `createStack` action alongside your template

-This gives cloudformation the command to create a stack to house the resources reflected in your template
+This gives Cloudformation the command to create a stack to house the resources reflected in your template

 <div class="card tip">
   <div class="card-body">